PsyDak-Meng/Online_Certificates/IBM_Containers_Course/Kubernetes Basics: Kubectl.md

 ![image](https://github.com/PsyDak-Meng/Online_Certificates/assets/105434864/0df790fd-ea91-4643-8f3f-70a34a563841)

 - Imperatiev cmd
-- Imperative configuration
+- Imperative object configuration
-- Declaratiev configuration
+- Declarative object configuration

 ![image](https://github.com/PsyDak-Meng/Online_Certificates/assets/105434864/7feef941-18a5-4965-8fd5-df92fed3a0a2)
 If A ran imperative cmd, B has to ask A for his cmd or else cannot run the same application.